Moelwyn quarry: History

 Between 1826 and 1828 the Rothschild's Royal Cambrian Company attempted to locate commercially viable slate deposits on land belonging to the Crown, on the eastern slopes of Moelwyn Bach.
 Considerable effort was expended, as Nathan Meyer Rothschild employed John Rogers from Wrexham to construct a cart road, which wound its way up the side of the valley to reach the quarry.
 It was known as Ffordd yr luddew mawr ('road of the great Jew'), and was extended around the western flanks of Moelwyn Mawr in the 1850s to reach Pant Mawr quarry.
 Several small-scale trial levels were cut, but none proved profitable, and Rothschild withdrew in 1828.
 Attention then switched to the southern flanks of Moelwyn Mawr, where a lawyer from Ruthin called Humprhey Jones had opened a quarry by 1841, but activity at the site was very intermittent.

 The next major advance was in 1860, when the Great Moelwyn Slate Company Ltd. was founded and paid £9,890 to buy the quarry from Thomas Cooper Smith.
 Chambers were excavated underground, but as there was no reliable source of water to provide power, the mill was built at some distance from the workings, and at a lower level, so that a 40 by 4 ft waterwheel could be fed from Llyn Stwlan.
 This drove six sawing tables and seven dressing machines.
 Three barrack buildings were erected, and whereas at most quarries, these were provided for the workers, at Moelwyn they were occupied by whole families, who lived there, rather than lodged there during the working week.
-The children had to make an arduous treck along the cart road to Tanygrisiau to attend school.
+The children had to make an arduous trek along the cart road to Tanygrisiau to attend school.
 The slate quarries were known as places of learning and culture, with barracks at many quarries including reading rooms or libraries, which were regularly updated with Welsh language newspapers and magazines produced by the non-conformist denominational churches.
 Even in its remote location, Moelwyn was no exception, as basic literacy classes were taking place there in the 1860s when it was visited by Lord Palmerston.